BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         <p>Finland</p>
     </li>
     <li>
-        <b>Arguably the root of all of the above: unequal basic education.</b><br/>
+        <b>Arguably the root of it all: unequal basic education.</b><br/>
         <p>
             Finland.
-No less than the constitution of Finland makes it illegal to charge tuition for basic education (the definition of which includes college).⁷
+No less than the constitution of Finland makes it illegal to charge tuition for basic education (the definition of which includes college).⁹
             In other words, every school is funded exactly equally.
-There are some very minor exceptions to this, such as foreign-language schools.⁸
+There are some very minor exceptions to this, such as foreign-language schools.¹⁰
         </p>
         <p>
             No "school districts".